Author of the Priority Series of Anti-War Novels

 His creative biographies imagine the day when ground-breaking scientists made their most important discovery.
 In 1905 Albert Einstein realizes that the world doesn't really work the way everyone thinks, and he begins a remarkable journey to figure out why.
 The Day Albert Einstein Discovered Relativity is a very readable and enjoyable book, with personal insights captured by no other biography.

-The second and third books in the series - The Day Charles Darwin Discovered Natural Selection and The Day Rachel Carson Discovered Environmentalism - also challenge one's understanding of the process by which remarkable and unexpected acts of genius are accomplished.
+The second and third books in the series - The Day Charles Darwin Discovered Natural Selection and The Day Rachel Carson Discovered Environmentalism - also challenge one's understanding of the process by which unexpected acts of genius are accomplished.